alydebles/master-thesis-code/README.md

 ## Data Workflow

-Raw data is stored in `Data/Data Raw`.
-This data is processed in the first script, `thesis_prepare_variables.ipynb`, and the results are saved in `Data/Data Top` and `Data/Data Process`.
-These processed variables are then used in the subsequent scripts, ensuring a structured and sequential workflow.
+Raw data is stored in Data/Data Raw.
+This data is processed in the first script, thesis_prepare_variables.ipynb, and the outputs are saved in Data/Data Top and Data/Data Process.
+These processed files are used in the next scripts, following a structured and sequential workflow.
+The raw data is too large to upload to this repository.
+However, a README.txt file in the Data/Data Raw folder explains where and how to download the data.

 ## Notes